aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/LeafbugClubber.md

 # `LeafbugClubber`

+## Assumptions
+It is assumed this enemy is loaded with a non empty [chargeonotherenemy](../../Actors%20states/Enemy%20features.md#chargeonotherenemy) as it is needed for their `hitaction` logic to work.
+Typically, it will be set to other `LeafbugClubber`, [LeafbugArcher](LeafbugArcher.md) and [LeafbugNinja](LeafbugNinja.md).

 ## [hitaction](../../Battle%20flow/Update%20flows/Controlled%20flow.md#enemies-hitaction) support
 This enemy supports `hitaction` logic and it will be performed when `hitaction` is true instead of any moves.